apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 When doing a prediction in Apache Beam, the output `PCollection` includes both the keys of the input examples and the inferences.
 Including both these items in the output allows you to find the input that determined the predictions.

-The `PredictionResult` is a `NamedTuple` object that contains both the input, inferences, and model_id named  `example`,  `inference`, `model_id` respectively.
+The `PredictionResult` is a `NamedTuple` object that contains both the input and the inferences, named  `example` and  `inference`, respectively.
 When keys are passed with the input data to the RunInference transform, the output `PCollection` returns a `Tuple[str, PredictionResult]`, which is the key and the `PredictionResult` object.
 Your pipeline interacts with a `PredictionResult` object in steps after the RunInference transform.

 ```
 class PostProcessor(beam.DoFn):